 - Improve NPI reporting for the resources sector;

 - Collate up-to-date data for other emission sources (beyond industry) to input into the NPI and deliver a complete representation of air emissions across jurisdictions; and

 - Provide better information on NPI data for greater public understanding and interpretation.

 To minimise coal dust emissions (lift-off) during transit, all coal mines in Queensland undertake veneering of loaded train wagons.
-This process involves spraying a biodegradable non-toxic agent onto the loaded coal surface at the time of loading, which then binds the top layer of the coal surface together forming a flexible, protective layer.
+This process involves spraying a biodegradable non-toxic agent onto the loaded coal surface at the time of loading, which then binds the top of the coal surface together forming a flexible, protective layer.

-Phase 2 monitoring results, undertaken throughout 2014 and 2015, demonstrated that rail transport, including coal haulage, continued to meet air quality compliance criteria and make up only a very minor fraction of total emissions.
-The monitoring also highlighted that the implementation of additional mitigation measures had been highly effective in maintaining compliance and reducing the loss of coal dust from loaded rail wagons further during transport.
+The monitoring demonstrated that rail transport emissions, including coal haulage, continued to comply with air quality criteria for TSP, PM10 and PM2.5 with coal dust making up a minor fraction of total deposited dust levels.
+The monitoring also highlighted that the implementation of additional mitigation measures had been highly effective in maintaining compliance and reducing the loss of coal dust from loaded rail wagons further during transit.